maxnd/mxMarkEdit/README.md

 # Revision history

+**Version 1.3.30**
+- Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
+- Bugs fixing: open a `.md` file with a double click in Finder while the app is already running may retain old table data of another `.md` file.

 **Version 1.3.29**
 - Compiled with Lazarus 4.6 and FPC 3.2.2, tested on macOS Tahoe 26.5.1.
 - Added the inline pictures: in a picture link at the beginning of a paragraph, press `Meta` + `Shift` + `Opt` + `P`.